 Today in Rock & Roll History: November 30th

 1964: Gary Lewis recorded “This Diamond Ring.”
 Co-written by Al Kooper, Bob Brass, and Irwin Levine, the song climbed to #1 in the US the following January.
-Although the song is credited to Gary Lewis & the Playboys, the music was actually provided by members of the Los Angeles session group known as the Wrecking Crew, and Lewis’ voice was heavily mixed with those of Ron Hicklin.
+Although the song is credited to Gary Lewis & the Playboys, the music was actually provided by members of the Los Angeles session group known as the Wrecking Crew, and Lewis’ voice was heavily mixed with that of Ron Hicklin.

 1965: Bob Dylan recorded with backing band The Hawks for the first time to record “Can You Please Crawl Out Your Window?.”
 The Hawks later became known as The Band.